-If you want to study art, or an art and design related programme such as animation, in the UK, then you will likely need to submit a portfolio of work showcasing your creative, technical and professional ability during the application phase.
+If you want to study art and design in the UK, then you will likely need to submit a portfolio of work showcasing your creative, technical and professional ability during the application phase.

 What do I need to include in my Art and Design portfolio?

 The key to a successful art and design application is your portfolio, showcasing your creativity, imagination and technical ability.
 It should consist of no more than 30 high quality images or pieces of work, including sketches and drafts to show how ideas have developed.